-There's a massive upside to being able to create something and put it out there in the world, and then have people support you through buying your stuff and/or sharing your stuff.
+There’s a massive upside to creating something and putting it out there in the world, and then have people support you through buying your stuff and sharing your stuff.

-It was 2008 and I had just lost my job as a project manager with a global company by the name of Hewlett Packard.
+It was 2008, and I had just lost my job as a project manager with a global company named Hewlett Packard.
 You might have heard of them?

-Anyways, I still had 8 months left on my visa to stay in Canada (where I was living at the time) but the visa prevented me from working for any other companies legally.
+Anyways, I still had eight months left on my visa to stay in Canada (where I was living at the time), but the visa prevented me from working for any other companies legally.

 “What’s the worst that could happen?”

-I wasn't worried though.
-At the same time I was looking for anything and anyone who would pay me to do something.
+I wasn’t worried, though.
+At the same time, I was looking for anything and anyone who would pay me to do something.
 So I was applying for all kinds of jobs.
-I eventually landed a gig handing out newspapers 6am every morning at a local train station (Yonge & Bloor for those of you in Toronto, Holler!)
+I eventually landed a gig handing out newspapers at 6 am every morning at a local train station (Yonge & Bloor for those of you in Toronto, Holler!)

 So I went onto a site named Meetup.com and started a “beginner salsa” group.

 Then something crazy happened.
-Within 2 weeks there were 150 or so members.
+Within two weeks, there were 150 or so members.